 Issues like shale gas development, electric car subsidies, and power plants of the future raise air and climate questions that require integrated thinking.
-The new Center will bring together experts to arrive at the best decisions.
+The new Center brings together experts to arrive at the best decisions.

 - Measure air pollutant concentrations across the country to improve the health of vulnerable populations.